Select Page

 Color schemes are another vital part of the design that changes.
 Colors are becoming brighter and bolder, with an almost retro feel.
 These palettes are clean and simple, with as few as two vivid colors on a page.
 Color overlays and full-page, duotone gradients also seem popular on contemporary websites.
 It seemed for a while like the whole tech world was hurdling into the blue—with Facebook, Twitter, Tumblr, Skype, PayPal, and countless other significant sites all featuring similar shades of blue in their logos and designs—but now pastels, neon, and earth tones are all popping up, with some color schemes looking like they’re straight out of the 60s or 80s.

-Many websites dedicated solely to color palettes for web designers are available.
-In the past, designers were limited to selecting only 216 “web-safe” colors.
-However, with the progress of technology, millions of colors are available at web developers’ disposal.
+Many websites are dedicated solely to color palettes for web designers.
+Previously, designers were limited to selecting only 216 “web-safe” colors.
+However, with the progress of technology, millions of colors are now available to web developers.

-Now we get to fast forward to today and see what today’s web trends look like and how they add to the user experience.
-According to Wpmudev, some of the hottest web trends include website color and Google’s “material design” idea.
+Now, we can fast-forward to today and see what today’s web trends look like and how they enhance the user experience.
+According to Wpmudev, some hottest trends include website color and Google’s “material design” idea.

 The Importance of Color